bnoi/MAARS/README.md

 - `install.sh` : Use to install MAARS plugin and its dependencies to Micro-Manager installation.

+- `copyFijiDeps.sh` : copy dependencies for running MAARS in Fiji to `Fiji_deps` folder

+- `copyMMDeps.sh` : copy dependencies for running MAARS in Micro-Manager to `MM_deps` folder

 ## License

 [BSD compatible CeCILL-B License](LICENSE).